boraacer/Connect-4/README.md

 <br>
 To then open the game, use the following command: <br>
 `python3 play.py` <br>
-This command will use the prechained model on the cpu allowing maximum compatability
+This command will use the pretrained model on the cpu allowing maximum compatability

 ## Training